Ivajkin/rapidmq/RapidMQ Product Roadmap.md

 Objective: Expand the system's functionality and increase adoption.

 Advanced Features:
+- [TODO] Implement managing cluster with voice command with visual interface with dashboard and real time feedback
 - [IN PROGRESS] Horizontal Scalability: Implement clustering for horizontal scaling and load balancing across multiple nodes.
 - [IN PROGRESS] Message Persistence: Add support for durable message storage using an efficient storage engine (e.g., RocksDB).
 - [IN PROGRESS] Security Features: Integrate TLS encryption, authentication mechanisms, and access control.